negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 ## Practical knowledge**
 Appropriate use of tactics depends on practical, experiential knowledge gleaned through everyday navigations of terrains physical, conceptual, and digital
 James Scott on Mētis, practical knowledge --> all about computational thinking, gleaning, tactics of making do and bricolage
-- experiential learning, learning as/thru doing (CCCH)
+- experiential learning, learning as/thru doing (Critical concepts for the creative humanities)
 - pattern recognition, hand-eye coordination, adjusting as needed (unicycling, juggling)
 - "The practice and experience reflected in metis is almost always **local**."
-(Scott, 317) --> gap b/w general knowledge and situated knowledge - whats lost in jumping scales- like tracing a screenshot of aerial google maps vancouver to get a sense of the city vs inhabiting it for a while
+(Scott, 317) --> gap b/w general knowledge and situated knowledge - whats lost in jumping scales- like tracing a screenshot of aerial google maps vancouver to get a sense of the city vs inhabiting it for a while --> small scale vs large scale hold different meanings cartographically and colloquially (colloquially being local knowledge, practical knowledge in and of itself...?)

 ## Theory: a tactical toolkit
 "the researcher-as-bricoleur goes about his or her business equipped with a set of tools rather than a fit-for-purpose methodological strategy" (Roberts 2018, 54)

-WHAT IS NEGATIVE SPACE IS CONSTANLTY SHIFTING - SITE OF INTERFERENCE CONSTANTLY SHIFTING AND SO - TACTICS DIFFERENT ALL THE TIME -thats why you cant bet on a place --> AAG vs symposium - context was different, site of interference different.
+or put later after transgression? lit review vibes though.
+WHAT IS NEGATIVE SPACE IS CONSTANTLY SHIFTING for the lines delimiting legibility, the boundaries of the intelligible form, are contextually drawn and redrawn.
+Therefore, the SITE OF INTERFERENCE is CONSTANTLY SHIFTING as well.
+This is why deep mapping bets on time rather than place, employing an eclectic toolkit of tactics for transgression in a manner appropriate to the site at hand. *This is where I'll go into AAG and symposium, setting up the story to discuss praxis and superposition after.*

 >Foucault: "...
 In this sense **theory does not express, translate, or serve to apply practice: it is practice.** But it is local and regional, as you said, and not totalising.
 This is a struggle against power, a struggle aimed at revealing and undermining power where it is most invisible and insidious.
 It is not to "awaken consciousness" that we struggle (the masses have been aware for some time that consciousness is a form of knowledge; and consciousness as the basis of subjectivity is a prerogative of the bourgeoisie), but to sap power, to take power; it is an activity conducted alongside those who struggle for power, and not their illumination from a safe distance.
 A "theory " is the regional system of this struggle."
 Deleuze "Precisely. **A theory is exactly like a box of tools.
 It has nothing to do with the signifier.
 It must be useful.
 It must function.
 And not for itself.
 If no one uses it, beginning with the theoretician himself (who then ceases to be a theoretician), then the theory is worthless or the moment is inappropriate....** A theory does not totalise; it is an instrument for multiplication and it also multiplies itself."
 (Foucault 1977, Intellectuals and power)